Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkywayJS.markdown

 ---

-If you've heard about WebRTC and its magic abilities recently, you might have found yourself struggling trying to get even a simple demo going.
-We wrote SkywayJS to fix this and make it easy to to build reliable peer connectivity solutions on any website with the help of WebRTC.
+You may have heard of WebRTC and its magical abilities recently and, like many, you might have found yourself struggling with trying to get even a simple demo going.
+The team here at Temasys built SkywayJS to address this and make it easy to build reliable peer connectivity solutions on any website with the help of WebRTC.

-Here is an example codepen that we've created that shows how you can create a very simple audio/video conference with merely 32 lines of JavaScript code and no server-code required.
+Here is an example codepen that we've created that shows how you can create a very simple audio/video conference with merely 32 lines of JavaScript client-side code, with no server-code required on the site running the application.

 <p data-height="440" data-theme-id="7751" data-slug-hash="nKvBu" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/serrynaimo/pen/nKvBu/'>WebRTC with SkywayJS</a> by Thomas Gorissen (<a href='http://codepen.io/serrynaimo'>@serrynaimo</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

-I've also created a more elaborate demo created with the help of [Facebooks React](http://facebook.github.io/react/) at [http://getaroom.io](http://getaroom.io) for you to check out and use if you like it.
+To further demonstrate the possibilities and flexibility of SkywayJS, I've also created a more elaborate demo created with the help of [Facebooks React](http://facebook.github.io/react/) at [http://getaroom.io](http://getaroom.io).
+Check it out, share it, and and use it if you like it.